-Jarbidge, on the other hand, is a living ghost town.
-Depending on what route you take, you'll quickly find that it is easily one of Nevada's, and the country's, most remote cities.
-It is about 105 miles (the fun way) or about 200 miles (the highway) from Elko and is located on the very edge of Nevada's border with Idaho.
-Jarbidge may be one of our closest ties to the Wild West: one of the last gold rushes took place here in 1909, as well as one of the last stagecoach robberies.
+Jarbidge, is a living ghost town.
+Depending on what route you take, you'll quickly find that it is easily one of Nevada's, and the country's, most remote communities.
+It is about 104 miles (the fun way) or about 200 miles (the highway) from Elko and is located on the very edge of Nevada's border with Idaho.
+Jarbidge may also be one of our closest ties to the Wild West: one of the last gold rushes took place here in 1909, as well as one of (and this'll make perfect sense) the last stagecoach robberies.

-Today, Jarbidge remains Nevada’s most isolated town as well as a one-of-a-kind wilderness outpost for fishing, big-game hunting, off-road exploration, unbeatable photography, camping, and more.
+Today, Jarbidge is a one-of-a-kind wilderness outpost for unbelievable fishing, big-game hunting, off-road exploration, unbeatable photography, camping, and more—either in town or in the nearby Humboldt–Toiyabe National Forest and Jarbidge Wilderness.
+Meanwhile, there's plenty of good times to be had right there in town.
 Depending on the season, about 11 to 100 residents live along its dirt-road main drag, right across from "Downtown's" two bars (because Nevada…).
-The Red Dog Saloon and the Outdoor Inn join forces to keep visitors warm, satiated, and entertained, while the latter establishment also serves up good grub and comfortable accommodation.
+The Red Dog Saloon and the Outdoor Inn join forces to keep visitors warm, satiated, and entertained, while the latter establishment also serves up good grub and comfortable accommodations.

 Point of Interest Go››